NovemberFall/LeetCode-NoteBook/docs/map/hashMap.md

  * K, V -- Key, value
  * T(R, S) -- type
  */
-public class MyHashMap<K, V> {
+class MyHashMap<K, V> {

-    //Node is a static class of MyHashMap, since it is:
-    //very closely bonded to MyHashMap class.
+    // Node is a static class of MyHashMap, since it is: very closely bonded to MyHashMap class.
-    //We probably need to access this class outside from MyHashMap class. public static class Node<K, V> {
+    // we probably need to access this class outside from MyHashMap class. public static class Node<K, V> {
         final K key;
         V value;